rithaven/Newhighlights/README.md

 ## Prerequisites

-you need the following to start working on the project on your local computer:
+You need the following to start working on the project on your local computer:

 * ubuntu operating system installed with the following: